open-source-club-utd/getting-Started/README.md

    - JavaScript libraries are widely used to design web pages

         [React](https://reactjs.org/tutorial/tutorial.html): React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.

-Arguably the most popular framework for building
+        Arguably the most popular framework for building dynamic interactive websites that's used by millions of developers world-wide.
+This large user-base makes sure that react is very well documented and maintainable.

 # Back-End
 - [Node.js](https://nodejs.org/en/docs/guides/): Node.js is a powerful Javascript runtime environment that can be used to create the back-end of your web applications.
 When used with web application frameworks such as [Express](https://expressjs.com/) it allows for the creation of dynamic multi-page web applications.